 Where can I get a Psychiatric Service Dog?

-[Taken from Assistance Dogs UK] “In the UK at the present time, there are no charities that train dogs for people with mental health issues where this is the only disability.
-Psychiatric Service dogs are trained in some other countries, but not in the UK.”
+[Taken from Assistance Dogs UK] “There are no ADUK accredited assistance dog charities at the present time that train dogs for people with mental health issues where this is the only disability.”

 I have a child with Autism – where can I get a trained assistance dog for my child?